Have the words of another ever wounded you and made you feel unloved and unwanted? Or, rejected and alone? Where do you go from there?

 What I know is that God has declared to us in this one verse that He has been a loyal ally, loving us forever from the beginning of time through eternity.

 The love of family and friends can be an extension of God’s love toward us.
 But we must not look to them to validate our worth or establish our identity.
 People will let us down.
 They will sometimes unknowingly hurt, or accuse without all the facts.
 Their love is often conditional on what we say or do, or how we make them feel.
 But God promises to love us unconditionally with an unfailing love that is not dependent on our performance.
+Whenever you’re feeling unloved, remember the truth is there’s Someone who will always love you.
+He loves you with an everlasting love that He promises will never change.

 In Numbers 23:19 (NIV), we are encouraged that “God is not human, that he should lie, not a human being, that he should change his mind.”
 What a comfort it is to know that God cannot lie and God does not change His mind.
 What He sets His mind to, He will accomplish—including loving you and me for all eternity.